lume/element/README.md

 #### `@booleanAttribute`

 A decorator that defines a boolean attribute.
-Any value the attribute receives will be converted into a boolean on the JS property.
+Any value the attribute receives will be passed to the JS property.
+The JS property will convert a `null` value (attribute removed) to the default value defined by the initial property value, and will convert any string into boolean.
+All string values except `"false"` result in `true`, and the string `"false"` results in `false`.
+Additionally, a `null` value (attribute removed) results in `false`.

-To mimick the same behavior as boolean attributes on built-in elements where the presence of the attribute is true, and absence of the attribute is false, start with an initial value of `false`.
+To mimick the same behavior as boolean attributes on built-in elements where the presence of the attribute is true, and absence of the attribute is false, start with an initial value of `false`:

 ```ts
 import {Element, element, booleanAttribute} from '@lume/element'